arthus701/midibigbutton/README.md

 # (USB-)MIDI big button

+**Update regarding issue #1**
+The code here has only been tested on an arduino micro.
+It appears it doesn't work on a nano, due to different usb capabilities.
+It should be possible to use the serial connection and a MIDI jack to port the code for a nano.
+However, nothing of this has been tested and you may have to use a different MIDI library.

 Code for a MIDI version of the big button from lookmumnocomputer.

 The original version can be found here: